 loll none of the local bands in my middle-class suburb are any good—just a lot of high school/cc garage bands.
-Wish I lived in Seattle :Pposted about 5 years ago
+Wish I lived in Seattle :Pposted over 5 years ago

 Make Her Feel Welcome with Chic Points